SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 Cleaning

 To clean an ENTTEC device, use low-pressure compressed air to remove dust, dirt, and loose particles.
-If necessary, wipe with a damp microfibre cloth.
+If deemed necessary, wipe the device with a damp microfiber cloth.

-- High airflow rates (e.g. in close proximity to air conditioning vents).
+- High airflow rates (i.e., in close proximity to air conditioning vents).

 - High pollution levels or cigarette smoke.

-If any of these are present, inspect the system soon after installation, then check at frequent intervals to determine a reliable cleaning schedule.
+If any of these factors are present, inspect all elements of the system soon after installation to see whether cleaning is necessary, then check again at frequent intervals.
+This procedure will allow you to determine a reliable cleaning schedule for your installation.

-Please verify your device's serial number and artwork to ensure proper firmware support:
+Please verify your device's serial number and artwork to ensure proper support:

-- DIN PIXIE Revision A (SKU: 73539) — serial number prior to 2358764: update firmware up to version 1.2 only.
-New firmware versions are not backward compatible with DIN PIXIE Rev A.
+- For DIN PIXIE Revision A (SKU: 73539) with a serial number prior to 2358764, kindly update the firmware up to version 1.2.
+Note that new firmware versions are not backward compatible with DIN PIXIE Rev A.

 - DIN PIXIE